 Famously depicted by Glenn Close in the Hollywood movie “Fatal Attraction”, borderline personality disorder (BPD) is a serious mental illness characterized by wide, unpredictable mood swings and difficulty regulating emotions.
 It usually appears in early adulthood and is marked by unstable moods, behavior, and relationships.
 This condition greatly impacts a person’s ability to live a happy, fulfilling life.
+Fortunately, there are various personality disorder treatment options that help these individuals better manage the symptoms of these mental health conditions.

 People with BPD often experience feelings of emptiness.
 They have an extreme fear of abandonment, and will often go to great lengths to avoid real or imagined rejection or separation.
 Their relationships are often unstable and “stormy,” with periods of high regard (“idealization”) followed by a period known as “devaluation,” feelings of great disappointment.
 The mood swings common with BPD may last anywhere from a few hours to a few days.